faryon93/sackci/README.md

 ## Required Tools
 To build the webfrontend some tools are required to process less files, minify the content and embed all assets into the application.
-All files are stored in *assets.go*, which should be up to date at any time.
-In order to generate a new *assets.go* file a simple `go generate assets/generate.go` should be enough.
+All files are stored in *assets/fs.go*, which should be up to date at any time.
+In order to generate a new *fs.go* file a simple `go generate assets/fs_util.go` should be enough.

 - **minify**: https://github.com/tdewolff/minify
 - **esc**: https://github.com/mjibson/esc